googleapis/google-api-nodejs-client/README.md

 **Note:** Created clients are **immutable** so you must create a new one if you want to specify different options.

+### Request-level options

+You can specify an `auth` object to be used per request.
+Each request also inherits the options specified at the service level and global level.

 ## License